Best Ultrabook with 16GB RAM 2017 | Thin laptop with 16GB

 When are you in market for an ultrabook with 16GB RAM, these things should be kept in mind.

 Display: An ultrabook is very portable, so aim for 13” or 14” screens.
 Get 15-inch only if the laptop manufacture has been able to squeeze in that bigger screen into a smaller chassis.
 They do this by making the bezels slim.
 Also make sure you have the best display in ultrabook market.
-You can do this by ensuring it has QHD, UHD or FHD resolution and IPS technology.
+You can do this by ensuring that the ultrabook has QHD, UHD or FHD resolution and IPS technology.
 This will give you high resolution screen with wide viewing angle.
-Other optional features include convertible screens that include touchscreens allowing users to use them as slate tablets.
+Other optional features include 2-in-1 convertible screens that include touchscreens allowing users to use them as slate tablets.

 Storage: Aim for minimum 512GB SSD storage.
 Do not even look at laptops that make use of hard disk as they make the entire system run slow.
 They are also highly unreliable in long run.
+An ultrabook with SSD loads apps instantly.
+These ultrabooks also load OS much quickly and comes out of sleep state near-instantly as well.

 Powerful: Go for the ones that come with i7 processors.
 Make sure you get one with latest generation which is Intel Kabylake.
 This will make sure that the ultrabook with 16GB RAM you are getting is highly efficient and delivers great battery life and performance.
 Here are the best ultrabooks with 16GB RAM in 2017.